The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 The Remedy

 Having understood the previous two steps, now deal with each event separately, according to the thoughts and emotions specific to that event.
-Do something constructive and creative about each problem individually, something emotionally honest and not based in the desire to hurt the other as you have been hurt.
-That is, choose something different from our pagan culture’s Satanic Rule: “Do to others what they do to you.”
-Choose something based in true Christian values:
+Do something constructive and creative about each problem, something emotionally honest and not based in the desire to hurt others as you have been hurt.
+That is, choose something different from the insanity of modern culture’s Satanic Rule: “Do to others what they do to you.”
+Learn to express your thoughts and feelings to others without blaming or criticizing them.
+Learn to express the hurt that underlies all your anger, rather than just get angry.

 Finally, all of you, be of one mind, sympathetic, loving toward one another, compassionate, humble.
 Do not return evil for evil, or insult for insult; but, on the contrary, a blessing. . . .